Preventing AI-driven Mental Health Crises

 Contact us

-Can you volunteer your expertise as a psychiatrist, lawyer, researcher, or AI technologist?
+Can you volunteer your expertise as a mental health professional, lawyer, researcher, or AI technologist?
 Do you have a story about an AI-related mental health crisis you want to share?
 Are you interested in working together?
 If so, please fill out this form.
 We will be in touch.